 CRP Wetlands Restoration Initiative

-The Wetlands Restoration Initiative aims to restore up to 250,000 acres of wetlands and playa lakes that are located outside of the 100-year floodplain.
+The Wetlands Restoration Initiative aims to restore up to 133,000 acres of flood plain and non-floodplain wetlands.

 CRP Farmable Wetlands Program